Capricornus, the Water Goat, appears as something of an

 Dabih is just down and to the left of it.
 Toward the upper left is

 the Water Goat's tail, Deneb Algedi.

 Nashira is just down and to the

-right of it, while Zeta is the lower of the pair of stars
+the right of Nashira, while Zeta is the lower of the second pair.

-bottom; the upper one is Psi.
+the upper right of it is Psi.
 Theta Cap lies just up from the center.

 Nu is just to the left of Algedi.
 Down and to the left of Beta is

 a small triangle made of Pi (lower right), Rho (upper left), and Omicron

 to the right),